On the Model Theory of Open Incidence Structures: The Rank 2 Case: Applications

 \begin{remark} We notice that, as in the projective case, it is enough that $A$ contains four non-collinear points in order for it to be non-degenerate.
-Let $m_\mathcal{K}=5$, then in particular any partial affine planes $A$ which contains at least $m_\mathcal{K}$-many elements of both sorts is non-degenerate.
-Thus the following proposition establishes \ref{main_th}(\hyperref[the_auto_axiom]{C2}).
-We refer the reader to \cite[p.
-29]{schleiermacher_strambach_1} for a precise characterisation of non-degenerate partial affine planes. \end{remark}
+Let $\mathbf{m}_\mathcal{K}=5$, then in particular any partial affine plane $A$ which contains at least $\mathbf{m}_\mathcal{K}$ many elements of both sorts is non-degenerate.
+Thus the following proposition establishes \ref{main_th}(\hyperref[the_K_homogeneous_lemma]{C2}).
+We refer the reader to \cite[p.~29]{schleiermacher_strambach_1} for a precise characterisation of non-degenerate partial affine planes. \end{remark}